storyprotocol/documentation/docs/Concepts/programmable-ip-license/pil-flavors.md

 > 📘 Default Terms
 >
-> This flavor is already registered as `licenseTermsId = 1` on our protocol. **In addition, every single IP Asset has these terms attached by default.**
+> This flavor is already registered as `licenseTermsId = 1` on our protocol.

 Let the world build on and play with your creation.
 This license allows for endless free remixing while tracking all uses of your work while giving you full credit.
 Similar to: TikTok plus attribution.